sr-murthy/continuedfractions/docs/sources/getting-started.rst

 This is a library containing a single main class:

-- :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` - a subclass of :py:class:`fractions.Fraction`, designed to represent (finite) simple continued fractions as Python objects, which are fully operable as rational numbers.
+- :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` - a subclass of :py:class:`fractions.Fraction`, designed to represent (finite, simple) continued fractions as Python objects, which are fully operable as rational numbers.

 .. _getting-started.package-structure.continuedfractions_sequences:

 ``continuedfractions.sequences``
 --------------------------------

-This is a library of functions and classes relating to ordered sequences and structures of integers and rational numbers, such as (currently) coprime integers, Farey sequences and (in the future) the Stern-Brocot tree:
+This is a library of functions and classes relating to ordered sequences and structures of integers and rational numbers, such as coprime integers, coprime pair trees, and Farey sequences:

 - :py:func:`~continuedfractions.sequences.coprime_integers_generator` - generates a sequence of integers `coprime <https://en.wikipedia.org/wiki/Coprime_integers>`_ (or relatively prime) to a given positive integer.
 - :py:func:`~continuedfractions.sequences.coprime_integers` - wrapper of :py:func:`~continuedfractions.sequences.coprime_integers_generator` which returns tuples.